RoheLab/fastRG/README.md

 ## Usage

 There are two stages to sampling from generalized random dot product graphs.
-First, we sample the latent factors *X* and *Y*.
-Then we sample *A* conditional on those latent factors. `fastRG` mimics this two-stage sample structure.
+First, we sample the latent factors $X$ and $Y$.
+Then we sample
+$A$ conditional on those latent factors. `fastRG` mimics this two-stage sample structure.
 For example, to sample from a stochastic blockmodel, we first create the latent factors.

 ``` r
 library(fastRG)
 #> Loading required package: Matrix

 set.seed(27)

 sbm <- sbm(n = 1000, k = 5, expected_density = 0.01)
 #> Generating random mixing matrix `B` with independent Uniform(0, 1) entries.
 This distribution may change in the future.
 Explicitly set `B` for reproducible results.
 ```

-You can specify the latent factors and the mixing matrix *B* yourself, but there are also defaults to enable fast prototyping.
-Here *B* was randomly generated with `Uniform[0, 1]` entries and nodes were assigned randomly to communities with equal probability of falling in all communities.
+You can specify the latent factors and the mixing matrix $B$ yourself, but there are also defaults to enable fast prototyping.
+Here $B$ was randomly generated with `Uniform[0, 1]` entries and nodes were assigned randomly to communities with equal probability of falling in all communities.
 Printing the result object gives us some additional